Harness the Power of an Advisory Board

 Unlike a one-time or casual event, your Advisory Board is composed of people with a genuine interest in your business and a desire to see it do well.
-As I said in External Management Resources in the Business Plan, you can think of an Advisory Board as a management think tank.
+You can think of an Advisory Board as a management think tank.
 Your Advisory Board members will serve as a sounding board, a source of ideas and expertise - and give you honest advice.

 While small business owners are notorious for having to "wear many hats", the truth is that not all of them will fit well.
 Everyone has their own strengths and weaknesses and very few of us are good at many different things.
 And then there's the fact that there are many fields of knowledge that can't be mastered without years of study.

 By judiciously selecting people to serve on your board, you can fill in the gaps of your knowledge.